 Hardware upgrade of the Dell XPS 15 9570

-The hardware upgrade proved to be fast and uncomplicated.
-After loosening twelve screws on the underside, it’s easy to remove.
-Underneath, I can directly access the SSD and the RAM.
+The hardware upgrade (which I planned in part 1) proved to be fast and uncomplicated.
+After loosening twelve screws on the underside, it's easy to remove.
+Underneath, you can directly access the SSD and the RAM.
 Here, you can see the inner workings with already exchanged components:

-First, I needed to download the Manjaro image – and “Rufus” (or “Win32 Disk Imager”) to write it to a USB stick.
-I also need the “PBA Rescue System” to manage my SSD encryption.
+First, you need to download the Manjaro image – and "Rufus" (or "Win32 Disk Imager") to write it to a USB drive.
+You also need the "PBA Rescue System" to manage the encryption of your SSD.

 - Rufus: https://rufus.ie (current version: 3.5.1497)

 - PBA Rescue System: https://github.com/Drive-Trust-Alliance/sedutil/wiki/Encrypting-your-drive (the 64-bit version "RESCUE64.img.gz", currently available in version 1.15.1)